miki2020/rails-ollama/README.md

+# Installation

+Make sure at least one ollama model is pulled and the server is running

+`ollama pull llama3.2`

+`ollama serve`

+Run Rails app:

+`rails s`

 # GitHub Codespaces ♥️ Ruby on Rails

 Welcome to your shiny new Codespace running Rails!
 We've got everything fired up and running for you to explore Rails.